Precision Ventilation vs Standard Care for Acute Respiratory Distress Syndrome

 ARDS is a devastating condition that places a heavy burden on public health resources.
 Recent changes in the practice of mechanical ventilation have improved survival in ARDS, but mortality remains unacceptably high.

-Specific Aim 1: To determine the effect on mortality of the precision ventilation strategy, compared to guided usual care, in patients with moderate or severe ARDS.
+Specific Aim 1: To determine the effect on mortality of the precision ventilation strategy, compared to guided usual care, in patients with ARDS.

 • Hypothesis 1: The precision ventilation strategy will decrease 60-day mortality (primary trial endpoint).

-Specific Aim 2: To evaluate the effects on lung injury of the precision ventilation strategy, compared to guided usual care, in patients with moderate or severe ARDS.
+Specific Aim 2: To evaluate the effects on lung injury of the precision ventilation strategy, compared to guided usual care, in patients with ARDS.

 Hypothesis 2a: The precision ventilation strategy will improve clinical pulmonary recovery, defined using the composite endpoint alive and ventilator-free (AVF).